 The Debtor's simulcast wagering has become very successful since opening August 4, 2010.
-In addition, soccer is still going on 7 days a week and softball leagues will start for 2011 in late February.
-Ball Four, Inc.'s Plan will provide payment to all of its creditors.
+In addition, soccer is still going on 7 days a week and softball leagues started for 2011 in late February.
+All allowed claims of Ball Four, Inc.'s creditors will be paid in full under the Plan.